lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 At that point, the question of who build the Artifact and the Core, while is of separate nature, remains, and eventually will be explored in the [according section](#divine-and-whitespace-clockworks).
 But, this concept of a spiral must be examined as one extending beyond Cradle which requires understanding Cradle an its history first, in order to draw conclusions.

-There must exist a fundamental paradigm at the base of reasoning behind Isoran military to be named with a spiral in their name.
-Simialr to a symbol of _sun wheel_ or _sun cross_, the spiral is __incorporated and transformed from a physical order of reality into symbolic order__.
+There must exist a fundamental paradigm at the base of reasoning behind Isoran military to be named with a spiral in their name. __The spiral becomes symbolic__.

 The _spiral attains symbolic meaning_ not only for Isorans, but for civilizations of Cradle too, which albeit indirectly, humanizes them through shared acknowledgement of those symbols -- a more so important aspect given alien nature of those civilization within science fiction genre and speculative fiction in general.